Elliot-Clark/Career-Job-Scraper/client/README.md

-This is a web scraper app designed to grab information from preset websites, store them in a backend database, and display them in front React
+This is a web scraper app designed to grab information from preset websites, store them in a backend database, and display them in front React.

+Currently uses Node, Express, Request, Cheerio, and React.